 The support and services we provide are guided by the following core principles:

-UCAT makes a concerted, regular effort to gather and use feedback from our clients and constituents.
+We are proactive about understanding instructors’ and partners’ needs because we are in a reciprocal relationship with instructors at the university; their needs inform our services, and our disciplinary expertise informs their teaching, leading to evolving needs.
 Satisfaction surveys after events, annual surveys that include both quantitative and qualitative responses, the numbers of return users of our services, events attendance, email and comments (solicited and not), and grants awarded all afford evidence of the effectiveness of our work.
-These data also allow us to continue to improve the service we give.
+These data also allow us to continue to improve the service we provide.